Superstate Quantum Mechanics: Abstract

 \section{Abstract}

 We introduce Superstate Quantum Mechanics (SQM), a theory that considers states in Hilbert space subject to multiple quadratic constraints, with ``energy'' also expressed as a quadratic function of these states.
 Traditional quantum mechanics corresponds to a single quadratic constraint of wavefunction normalization with energy expressed as a quadratic form involving the Hamiltonian.
 When SQM represents states as unitary operators, the stationary problem becomes a quantum inverse problem with multiple applications in physics, machine learning, and artificial intelligence.
 Any stationary SQM problem is equivalent to a new algebraic problem that we address in this paper.
 The non-stationary SQM problem considers the evolution of the system itself, involving the same ``energy'' operator as in the stationary case.
-Two possible options for the SQM dynamic equation are considered: (1) within the framework of linear maps from higher-order quantum theory, where 2D-type quantum circuits transform one quantum system into another; and (2) in the form of a Gross-Pitaevskii-type nonlinear map.
-Although no known physical process currently describes such 2D dynamics, this approach naturally bridges direct and inverse quantum mechanics problems, allowing for the development of a new type of computer algorithms.
+Two possible options for the SQM dynamic equation are considered: (1) within the framework of linear maps from higher-order quantum theory; and (2) in the form of a Gross-Pitaevskii-type nonlinear map.
+This approach naturally bridges direct and inverse quantum mechanics problems, allowing for the development of a new type of computer algorithms.
 As an immediately available practical application of the theory, we consider using a quantum channel as a classical computational model; this type of computation can be performed on a classical computer.

 { Dedicated to the memory of Iya Pavlovna Ipatova, 1929--2003.}